emiliodicaprio/xhptdc8_babel/ug_example/README.md

 ## Run/Debug the Sample

 **Prerequisites**
-- Cronologic Kernel Module is installed.
+- cronologic Kernel Module is installed.

 **Steps**
 - Run the executable found in the _Output Folder_ from system command, you might need to use `sudo` in Linux.